JuanFerPodesta/HTML-CSS-Projects/README.md

-# HTML & CSS Projects:
+# Simple HTML & CSS Projects:

 ### In this repository you'll be able to see some of my basics HTML & CSS projects.